brarcher/protect-baby-monitor/README.md

 If there is any interest in improving this open source baby monitor, kindly submit a pull request with proposed changed.

+# Translating

+If you are interested in translating this application to another language, create a pull request with changes or find the project listing on  [Transifex](https://www.transifex.com/na-243/protect-baby-monitor/).

 # Thanks